 |Technical support provided by||Esri||Safe Software|

 Is ArcGIS Data Interoperability the same thing as FME Desktop?

 No. While the ArcGIS Data Interoperability extension is based on FME Desktop and it similar, it is not exactly the same.
 Please see the comparison table above for a list of the differences.

 If I switch to FME Desktop, will I be able to keep the tools provided by ArcGIS Data Interoperability?

 Yes.
 In addition to all of the added benefits of FME Desktop, you'll still be able to use tools like existing Spatial ETL Tools, Quick Import, Quick Export, and Interoperability Connections.
 You'll also have the choice to author new workflows using Spatial ETL Tools or standalone via FME Workbench.

 How do product updates and new releases work for FME Desktop and ArcGIS Data Interoperability?

 FME Desktop and ArcGIS Data Interoperability follow different release cycles.
-FME has major annual releases, typically in March, as well as several minor releases and hotfixes throughout the year.
+FME has major annual releases, typically in March, as well as several minor releases throughout the year.
 A new version of ArcGIS Data Interoperability is made available with each new major Esri version and is based on the latest version of FME Desktop available at that time.

 Does ArcGIS Data Interoperability contain all FME transformers?